ori-ui/ori/README.md

     // Note that the callback is a closure that takes a mutable reference to
     // an `EventCx` and a mutable reference to the `Data` struct. let counter = on_click(counter, |_, data: &mut Data| data.counter += 1);
-    tooltip("Click to increment the counter!", counter) }
+    tooltip(counter, "Click to increment the counter!")
+}

 // We create our app function that creates the UI of our app.